To recognise International Day of Women and Girls in Science, we're celebrating the world’s most influential women

 In almost every industry women are not only underrepresented, they are underappreciated.
 This is also the case within science.

 There are, however, a significant number of women in science making major inroads in the traditionally male-dominated discipline.
-While there are countless online articles highlighting famous female scientists from the past — featuring the likes of Marie Curie — very little is made of female scientists currently in work.
+While there are countless online articles highlighting famous female scientists from the past — featuring the likes of Marie Curie — very little is made of female scientists today.

 From a polymath poetry translator to the inventor of a transformational genome editing technology, here are four of the most influential female scientists who are changing the world around us.

 1. Cynthia Kenyon